 What Are The Mitchell County Small Claims Court Filing Fees?

-The amount you will pay to file a small claims lawsuit in Mitchell County depends on how much you are suing for:
+The amount you will pay to file a small claim in Mitchell County depends on how much you are suing for:

 - If you are suing for $1,500 or less, then your filing fee is $30.